DavidJDBA/OSM/OHM_Intro_for_Maptime/OHM_HowTo.md

 # Using and Contributing to Open Historical Map
 NOTE:  This document was prepared for the Maptime MileHigh session, April 26, 2022.
 The tasks included herein may have already been completed.
-But Open Historical Map (OHM) has other very similar needs.
-This can be a guide to fulfilling those needs. - _David A. Jenne_
+Open Historical Map (OHM) has other similar needs; i.e., adding and tagging historic buildings, roads and other features.
+Hopefully, this document can be used as a guide in fulfilling some of those needs. - _David A. Jenne_

 ## Online Resources